So, You've Been Appointed Trustee of a Trust? Here Are 9 Do's and 1 Don't

 The Trust's Terms.
 Read the trust itself carefully, both now and when any questions arise.
 The trust is your road map and you must follow its directions, whether about when and how to distribute income and principal or what reports you need to make to beneficiaries.

 Distributions.
-Where you have discretion on whether or not to make distributions to a beneficiary you need to evaluate his current needs, his future needs, his other sources of income, and your responsibilities to other beneficiaries before making a decision.
+Where you have discretion on whether or not to make distributions to a beneficiary you need to evaluate the beneficiary's current needs, future needs, and other sources of income, as well as your responsibilities to other beneficiaries before making a decision.
 And all of these considerations must be made in light of the size of the trust.
 Often the most important role of a trustee is the ability to say "no" and set limits on the use of the trust assets.
 This can be difficult when the need for current assistance is readily apparent.

 Accounting.
 One of your jobs as trustee is to keep track of all income to, distributions from, and expenditures by the trust.
 Generally, you must give an account of this information to the beneficiaries on an annual basis, though you need to check the terms of the trust to be sure.
 In strict trust accounting, you must keep track of and report on principal and income separately.